Rev. Stacy Swain

 Amy is an ordained minister with the American Baptist Churches, and has a deep love for discovering the ways God is working in and through inter-generational communities of faith, and for nurturing the spiritual lives of children and youth.

 Before serving as the Union Church’s Associate Pastor, Amy served as the church’s ministerial intern, and, before that, as the Director for Community Life and Communication at the First Baptist Church in Newton, MA.
 She received her Master’s of Divinity degree from Andover Newton Theological School, graduating with an award for excellence in communications, and a certificate in Interfaith Studies.

 Amy’s previous experience includes work building bridges and communicating across difference as a bilingual consultant to organizations in the US and Latin America.
 In addition to her M.Div., she holds an M.B.A. from the University of Miami (FL) in international business and public administration, and B.A. degrees from the University of Connecticut in nonprofit administration and Spanish.

-Amy lives in Natick with her two young sons, and her husband Greg.
+Amy lives in Natick with her two sons, her husband Greg, their rescue dog Cody.
 She is a runner who loves to spend as much time as possible in the great outdoors.